 Whether you’re driving your own car, or you are squished in the back of a Sumo Jeep.
-The roads are bumpy, dusty, treacherous, there’s lot’s of traffic including army trucks and you need lot’s of concentration.
+The roads are bumpy, dusty, and treacherous, there is a lot of traffic including army trucks and you need lots of concentration.

 So, although you can do the long journey all in one from Assam, I would NOT recommend it.
 Trust me, you’ll need a break.